mplutka/tm-bt-led/README.md

-As you should have read in the Prerequisites#5, the Windows Bluetooth driver can't be used (for now?) because it blocks access to the 0x1812 input service on the device.
-Therefore an alternate USB driver for your bluetooth device is needed.
-WinUSB or libusbk didn't work for me (didn't start scan, couldn't connect), only libusb-win32 from Zadig worked for me.
-This might be different in your case.
+As you should have read in the Prerequisites#5, the Windows Bluetooth driver can't be used because it blocks access to the 0x1812 input service on the device.
+Therefore an alternate USB driver for your bluetooth device is needed which can be installed with Zadig.
+WinUSB should be the one to use but you could also try the other ones if you have no success.
 If scanning or device discovery doesn't start, kill the script with Ctrl+C and start it again. :-)